AhmedHabib00/Data-Warehouse/data_warehouse.md

 ![alt text](image-16.png)
 1. **Job Submission**: The user submits a Spark application using the `spark-submit` command.
 The application code contains the logic for data processing.

 2. **SparkContext Creation**: The driver program initializes a SparkContext, which is the entry point for Spark functionality.
-The SparkContext connects to the cluster manager.
+The SparkContext connects to the cluster manager (such as YARN, Kubernetes, or standalone master node).
+It communicates for assigning worker nodes.
+A special resource for Spark is called RDD for in-memory data storage for faster processing.

 3. **Resource Allocation**: The cluster manager allocates resources (CPU, memory) for the Spark application.
 It launches executors on the worker nodes.

-4. **Task Scheduling**: The driver program creates a logical plan for the job, which is then converted into a physical plan with stages and tasks.
-The tasks are scheduled to run on the executors.
+4. **Task Scheduling**: The driver program creates a logical plan for the job, constructing a DAG of stages representing the job stages (like Airflow).
+The tasks are scheduled to run on the executors based on the cluster manager assignment.

 5. **Data Processing**: The executors execute the tasks on the data partitions.
 Intermediate results can be stored in memory for fast access.